rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Videos:
 1, findlestick's vid using Broken Destiny jump for doing this skip:
         https://www.youtube.com/watch?v=0xTt2pF0gKA

+Speed strategy: you can skip setting the platforming cogs in motion with some well-placed Shield Jumps.

+Wasted potential: the rope leading to the next area starts from inside the corridor and should be accessible with a Shield Jump without hitting the trigger for the cutscene that shows you the surroundings.
+But for some reason this just doesn't seem possible.
+It could be that the rope doesn't exist before the cutscene, or that it can't be grabbed while time is stopped.

+Even besides that, the game will move Kratos backwards closer to the doorway if he is too close to the cliff's edge during the cutscene, which prevents you from saving a second or two by doing Shield Run into the cutscene.
+It's not impossible, but you need a sustained Shield Run with a right angle to keep Kratos moving even after he has been displaced.

 Sequence break: skip a large part of this Chapter